Outokumpu

-Outokumpu Oyj is a group of international companies headquartered in Helsinki, Finland, employing 10,600 employees in more than 30 countries.
+Outokumpu Oyj is a group of international companies headquartered in Helsinki, Finland, with 10,600 employees in more than 30 countries.
 Outokumpu is the largest producer of stainless steel in Europe and the second largest producer in the Americas.
 Outokumpu also has a long history as a mining company, and still mines chromium ore in Keminmaa for use as ferrochrome in stainless steel.

 The largest shareholder of Outokumpu is the Government of Finland, with 26.6% ownership, including the shares controlled by Solidium, The Social Insurance Institution of Finland, Finnish State Pension Fund and Municipality Pension Agency.

 Company history

-In 1908, a large deposit of copper ore was discovered in Outokumpu, in Northern Karelia.
+A large deposit of copper ore was discovered in Outokumpu, Northern Karelia in 1908.
 Outokumpu was established to develop the now-exhausted mine.
-In the 1940s, Outokumpu developed the flash smelting process for smelting copper.
+Outokumpu developed the flash smelting process in the 1940s for smelting copper.

-From 1986 to 1988 Outokumpu participated in a stainless steel cartel; it was caught in 1990, but not fined.

-From 1988 to 2001 Outokumpu and the Swedish company Boliden participated in a cartel for copper tubing in the European market.
+The company participated in a stainless steel cartel from 1986 to 1988, and was caught in 1990, but not fined.
+Again, the company along with Swedish company Boliden participated in a cartel for copper tubing in the European market from 1988 to 2001.
+The European Commission fined the company €36.14 million in December 2003 and September 2004 for this second cartel.

+The company developed an alloy called nordic gold under the direction of Mariann Sundberg in 1991, commissioned by the Swedish mint.
+The material has since been used by other mints for coins, notably three denominations of the Euro.

-In 2001 Avesta Sheffield—which was formed from a 1991 merger of British Steel Stainless with the Swedish firm Avesta (as in Avesta Municipality)—merged with Outokumpu, forming the third-largest stainless steel producing company in the world at the time.
+The company merged with Avesta Sheffield in 2001, the latter formed from a 1991 merger of British Steel Stainless and Swedish firm Avesta.
+This became the third-largest stainless steel producing company in the world at the time.
 The new company named AvestaPolarit, headquartered in Stockholm, was jointly owned by Outokumpu and the Corus Group of Swedish institutional investors.

-In September 2001, Outokumpu's plant construction branch Outokumpu Technology bought the German Lurgi Metallurgie in Frankfurt.
+The company bought the German company, Lurgi Metallurgie in September 2001.

-In December 2003 and September 2004, the EC fined Outokumpu €36.14 million for its copper tubing cartel activity.

-In 2004, Outokumpu bought the shares owned by Corus, so AvestaPolarit became a wholly owned subsidiary of the Outokumpu Group, delisted from the Helsinki and Stockholm stock exchanges, and only Outokumpu remained, headquartered in Espoo.

-In 2005, Outokumpu sold its copper branch, Outokumpu Copper, except for the copper tube and brass division, which as of 2011, is a subsidiary of Mitsubishi Materials known as Luvata International, and Outokumpus zinc branch merged with the Swedish company Boliden.
-At the same time Outokumpu sold all Boliden shares.

-In June 2006, Outokumpu Technology was spun off as a separate, renamed Outotec in April 2007.
+The company bought the shares owned by Corus in 2004, so AvestaPolarit became a wholly owned subsidiary of the Outokumpu Group, delisted from the Helsinki and Stockholm stock exchanges, and only Outokumpu remained, headquartered in Espoo.
+The company sold its copper branch in 2005 except for the copper tube and brass division, which as of 2011, is a subsidiary of Mitsubishi Materials, known as Luvata International, and the zinc branch merged with the Boliden.
+Outokumpu sold all of its Boliden shares.
+Outokumpu Technology was spun off as a separate company in 2006, renamed Outotec in 2007.

-On 31 March 2008, the cold rolling mill in Sheffield was closed in a company-wide 10% fixed cost reduction plan.
+The cold rolling mill in Sheffield was closed in March 2008 during a company-wide 10% fixed cost reduction plan.
 The melt shop in Sheffield continues producing material for long steel products.
-In April 2008 OTK exited the copper business by selling its remaining copper tube and brass division to Cupori Group Oy.
+They exited the copper business in April 2008 by selling the remaining copper tube and brass division to Cupori Group Oy.

 On 31 January 2012, Outokumpu announced it would buy Inoxum, the stainless steel division of German ThyssenKrupp, for 2.7 billion euros.
 At the time, Finnish state capital controlled 40% of Outokumpu.